 Parents Are Changing.
 Is Your Early Learning Service?

 And yet, engaging parents is not getting any easier.
-You don’t need a bunch of stats to tell you that today’s parents are:
+Today’s parents are:

 - Juggling increasingly complex lives, and

 They care more than ever about the educational trajectory of their preschooler.
 And so, they do want to engage.
 The question for your service is how?

 If your communications engage parents, you will build a stronger teacher-family partnership.
 This leads to a better understanding of the child, more feedback from parents on how things are going and ultimately, a happier and more successful learning experience for the child.
 Parent engagement to start, evolving into authentic parent collaboration where the parent is a true partner, and active participant in your educational team.

 In its guide for preschool teachers, the US Department of Education says parent engagement in early education plays a vital role:

 - It gives parents a better understanding of how you are helping to prepare their children for success in school.

 - Parents learn how well their children are progressing in developing the building blocks of learning.

 - Parents learn ways to help their children at home.